raaxis/nds4ios/README.md

 If you're NOT jailbroken, then you're going to have to make some compromises.
 Check the following link for details: http://nds4ios.infinidev.org/i/?page/downloads#notjailbroken

+### IMPORTANT: THE NON-JAILBROKEN VERSION OF THE APP IS EXTREMELY OUTDATED, AND WILL NOT, AND CANNOT BE UPDATED ANY TIME SOON.

 ### Option 2: Compile it yourself

 IMPORTANT: Make sure your working directory is devoid of spaces.
 Otherwise, bad things will happen.